Health & Safety Travel Advice

 Shortness of breath is normal when first arriving at altitude.

-The most common cause of altitude sickness is dehydration.
-Physical exercise, hot sunshine and dry high altitude air all combine to cause you to lose fluids rapidly.
-Take a water bottle (1.5 litre capacity) and water purification tablets and ensure that you drink plenty, possibly 4-5 litres per day.
+Beware of dehydration.
+Physical exercise, hot sunshine and dry high altitude air combine to cause you to lose fluids rapidly.
+Take a water bottle (1.5 litre capacity) and water purification tablets and ensure that you drink plenty, several litres per day.
 When you go to the toilet check the colour of your urine.
 If it is clear like water then you’re fine but if it is dark yellow then you are dehydrated and need to drink more.

 Extremes of temperature can also lead to sickness.
 Try to stay out of the sun as much as possible.
-Use a sun hat and sun cream and protect the back of your neck.
+Use a sun hat and sun block and protect the back of your neck.

 Activities and Excursions

-Remember that if you choose to take an excursion or activity on holiday which is not arranged as part of your package, your tour operator will not accept any responsibility.
+Remember that if you choose to take an excursion or activity on holiday which is not arranged as part of your package, we will not accept responsibility.

 Getting Around